-Most people are content with booting their Mac straight into OS X, but certain multi-boot situations warrant choosing a different startup disk.
-But why would anyone in their right mind have multiple operating systems on their computer, you ask.
+Most people are content with booting their Mac straight into macOS, but certain multi-boot situations warrant choosing a different startup disk.
+But why would anyone in their right mind have multiple operating systems on their computer, you ask?

 Besides, some people like yours truly prefer to keep a bootable USB thumb drive in a safe place for times when something terribly wrong goes with their Mac.

 There are two ways to choosing a startup disk.